The Killing Game (Star Trek: Voyager)

-The episode is a work of science fiction set in the 24th century aboard a starship returning to Earth after being flung on the other side of the Galaxy.
+"The Killing Game" is a two-part episode of the science fiction television series Star Trek: Voyager, the 18th and 19th episodes of the fourth season.
+It is set in the 24th century aboard a starship returning to Earth after having been stranded on the other side of the Galaxy.
+The episode aired on UPN on March 4, 1998.

+This is the third and fourth episodes that continues the Hirogen story arc after the events in "Hunters" and "Prey".
+The Hirogen have taken over Voyager and conscripted its crew to serve as holodeck prey by controlling their minds using neural interfaces which make them believe they really are their fictional characters.
+The Hirogen hunt them in holodecks 1 and 2 (as well as adjacent decks the Hirogen have enabled with additional holo-emitters) using different programs.

 Plot

 Part I

-Voyager has been taken captive by the Hirogen, who repeatedly erase the crew's memories and place them in holodeck programs to be hunted.
-Captain Kathryn Janeway is put into a simulation of Nazi-occupied France in September 1944.
-The Hirogen take on the roles of Nazi officers patrolling the town of St. Clare, with Voyager's crew as their prey, members of the French Resistance.
+Voyager has been taken captive by the Hirogen, who repeatedly erase the crew's memories and place them in holodeck programs as prey.
+Captain Kathryn Janeway, having just been "killed" as a female Klingon warrior, is put into a simulation of Nazi-occupied France in September 1944.
+The Hirogen take on the roles of Nazi officers patrolling the town of St. Clare, with Voyager's crew as members of the French Resistance.

 Janeway is now Katrine, a French restaurateur and leader of the underground plotting against their Nazi occupiers.
 She works with a bartender (the ship's tactical officer, Tuvok), who is loyal to the resistance movement, and a chanteuse and munitions expert (Seven of Nine).
 Neelix plays a baker who ferries messages and secret codes to the resistance headquarters; he is eventually wounded and transferred to the Klingon program (that the Hirogen are also running) after his recovery.
-Chief Engineer B'Elanna is a heavily pregnant French girl named Brigitte whose affair with a Nazi Captain allows her access to enemy areas.
+Chief Engineer B'Elanna is a heavily pregnant French girl named Brigitte whose affair with a Nazi Captain allows her access to enemy areas, specifically the Nazis' radio transmitter.

-In Sickbay, the Doctor is furious that he must repeatedly save his crewmates from their life-threatening wounds sustained in the simulations.
-He is also distressed that there has already been one Voyager fatality.
+In Sickbay, the Doctor is furious that he must repeatedly save his crewmates from life-threatening wounds sustained in the simulations; he is also distressed that there has already been one Voyager fatality.
 Ensign Harry Kim, who is being forced to expand and maintain the holodecks throughout the ship, works covertly with the Doctor to regain control of the ship and its crew from the Hirogen.

 The Doctor finds a way to release first Seven and then Janeway from their neural interfaces, and the two plan to break the Hirogen's hold on the rest of the crew.
 Just then, the Americans storm St. Clare with the help of the French Resistance.
 Captain Miller (First Officer Chakotay) and Lt.
 Bobby Davis (helmsman Lt.
 Tom Paris) arrive to take down the Nazi stronghold in the town, calling in an artillery strike to blow up German headquarters.
 The explosion overloads the holo-projectors' already strained circuitry and blasts an opening from the holodeck into the rest of the ship.
 Holograms invade Voyager and the ship's interior becomes a World War II battleground.